SamarZiadat/oishii-ramen/README.md

 This project was managed using agile methodologies by delivering small features in incremental sprints.
 There were 4 sprints in total, spaced out evenly over four weeks.
 A kanban board was created using github projects and was utilised as a project management tool to help visualise work, limit work-in-progress, and maximise efficiency/flow.
 The Kanban board can be viewed [here](https://github.com/SamarZiadat/oishii-ramen/projects).

-All requirements were created in relation to the user stories.
-Requirements were then assigned to epics (milestones) and prioritised with the labels 'must have', 'should have' or 'could have'.
-All epics were organised within sprints, and requirements were completed in order of: 'must have' , then 'should have', and then finally "could have".
+Acceptance criteria was created in relation to each of the user stories.
+These stories were then assigned to an epic, and prioritised with the labels 'must have', 'should have' or 'could have'.
+All stories were organised within sprints, and acceptance criteria was completed in order of: 'must have' , then 'should have', and finally "could have".
 This approach was taken in order to ensure that all core requirements were definitely delivered, with the nice to have features implemented in an iterative way according to capacity.

 [IMAGE OF KANBAN]